Search | Sitemap | Intranet | PhD Intranet

 Charles Cooper

-Charles Cooper is the founding director of the Maastricht-based United Nations University Institute for New Technologies, UNU-INTECH (now UNU-MERIT).
-In 1985, the Dutch Government asked him to prepare a feasibility study on the creation of a UNU Institute specializing in the social and economics aspects of new technologies.
-The report was presented to UNU in 1987 and was to form the basis for setting up the new Institute in 1990.
-At that time he was a professorial fellow at the Institute of Social Studies, The Hague, and had established a world-wide reputation in a long career that began at the OECD in the 1960s.
-Between July 1969 and July 1981 he was based at SPRU and the Institute of Development Studies, both at the University of Sussex, UK.
+Charles Cooper was the founding director of the Maastricht-based United Nations University Institute for New Technologies, UNU-INTECH (now UNU-MERIT).
+In 1985 the Dutch Government asked him to prepare a feasibility study on the creation of a UNU Institute to specialize in the social and economic aspects of new technologies.
+The report was presented to UNU in 1987 and formed the basis for setting up the new Institute in 1990.

 Charles Cooper and Amilcar Herrera

-The Charles Cooper lecture series continues the tradition of the Amilcar Herrera public lectures at UNU-Institute for New Technologies.
-They pay tribute to an entire generation of economists who, dissatisfied with the analysis of technology in mainstream economics, began to develop alternative theories of the role played by technology in development.
+The Charles Cooper lecture series continues the tradition of the Amilcar Herrera public lectures at the UNU-Institute for New Technologies.
+They pay tribute to an entire generation of economists who, dissatisfied with the analysis of technology in mainstream economics, began to develop alternative theories on the role played by technology in development.
 All contemporaries and close colleagues of Amilcar Herrera, they included Charles Cooper, Christopher Freeman, Francisco Sercovich, Frances Stewart, Constantine Vaitsos, Sanjaya Lall, Linsu Kim, and Miguel Wionczek.

 Past Lectures